redis/docs/content/develop/connect/clients/client-side-caching.md

 weight: 20
 ---

-*Client-side caching* is a technique to reduce network traffic between a Redis client and the server.
+*Client-side caching* reduces network traffic between a Redis client and the server.
 This generally gives better performance.
 See [Client-side caching compatibility with Redis Software and Redis Cloud]({{< relref "operate/rs/references/compatibility/client-side-caching" >}}) for details of the Redis versions that support CSC.